How to Balance a Cash RegisterLast updated on 6/03/2019

 1. Determine the Best “Starting” Amount

-Your restaurant will need an appropriate amount of cash prepared at the beginning of each shift.
+The cash register should contain a consistent number of bills and coins so you can make change for your customers.
 However, too much cash in a drawer at one time can lead to theft, which could leave your wait staff in a potentially dangerous situation.
 Stuffing the drawer can also result in bills falling to the ground or slipping into the back of the register.
 Regardless of intent, both situations take away from your business’s bottom line.
+You can't accurately create a profit and loss statement for your business if shrinkage is affecting your sales.

-Select an amount that will easily handle routine transactions throughout the first half of the shift.
+Select a base amount of cash to keep in the register to easily handle routine transactions throughout the first half of the shift.
 It also helps to pick a round number, and one that is easy to count by hand prior to loading and after removing the drawer.
 Generally, this number will be between $50 and $150.

 5. Separate Earnings from Starting Amount, and Promptly Store in a Safe